Non-Zero-Days/dotnet-csharp-console/README.md

 Run the code with an argument such as "Bunnies" and note the output.

-Congratulations on a non-zero day!
+Congratulations on a Non-Zero Day!